yandex/yatool/contrib/restricted/expected-lite/README.md

-expected<void>: Allows to observe its error as unexpected expected<void>: Allows to query if it contains an exception of a specific base type expected<void>: Throws bad_expected_access on value access when disengaged
+expected<void>: Allows to observe its error as unexpected expected<void>: Allows to query if it contains an exception of a specific base type expected<void>: Throws bad_expected_access on value access when disengaged expected<void>: Allows to observe unexpected value, or fallback to a default value with error_or [monadic p2505r4] expected<void>: Allows to call argless functions with and_then [monadic p2505r3] expected<void>: Allows to map to expected or unexpected with or_else [monadic p2505r3] expected<void>: Allows to assign a new expected value using transform [monadic p2505r3] expected<void>: Allows to map unexpected error value via transform_error [monadic p2505r3]
 operators: Provides expected relational operators
 operators: Provides expected relational operators (void)
 swap: Allows expected to be swapped